gabr-moragarm/psy-mantis-engine/README.md

 ### GET /analyze

-Analyzes a Steam profile based on the provided steam_id.
+Analyzes a Steam profile based on the provided `steam_id`.
 Currently returns only a placeholder message.

 Example request: